 If there is an idea of focus from the artist on direction, that starts the process in a unique way.
 If I’m being called on to deliver concepts, it all starts with creating art that is true to the individual artist.
 The approach to album art has to be unique and distinct.
 Although I bring many of my personal style references and aesthetic goals to the process, I strive to keep the visuals between artists different.

-What’s the secret to your longevity working with the band across so many albums?
+What’s the secret to your longevity when working with these bands across so many albums?

 Through thoughtful consideration, hard work, dedication and the desire to create intriguing visuals for Deftones and Linkin Park, I have developed trust, understanding and insight into their sonic and visual worlds.